SpoicyCurri/JDAC-Technical-Exercise/README.md

 ## Setup
 The code is designed to run with minimal setup.
 One simply needs to:
-* Clone the repository to your local device
+* Clone the repository to your local device and `cd` into the directory
 * Download a recent version of python such as [python v3.12.2](https://www.python.org/downloads/)
 * Setup a virtual environment: